Walikuperek/Learn-Facade-Service/lib-usage-example/create-view/models/README.md

 ```
 ***
 ## Good practices
 * Remember that models are used everywhere in the application.
+And probably all objects should be properly named/modeled.

 * Add specific methods to the model if needed.
 ```typescript